bensheldon/good_job/README.md

   If you are using cron-style jobs, you might also want to look at your Passenger configuration, especially at [`passenger_pool_idle_time`](https://www.phusionpassenger.com/library/config/nginx/reference/#passenger_pool_idle_time) and [`passenger_min_instances`](https://www.phusionpassenger.com/library/config/nginx/reference/#passenger_min_instances) to make sure there's always at least once process running that can execute cron-style scheduled jobs.
 See also [Passenger's optimization guide](https://www.phusionpassenger.com/library/config/nginx/optimization/#minimizing-process-spawning) for more information.

-### Migrate to GoodJob from a different ActiveJob backend
+### Migrate to GoodJob from a different Active Job backend

-If your application is already using an ActiveJob backend, you will need to install GoodJob to enqueue and perform newly created jobs _and_ finish performing pre-existing jobs on the previous backend.
+If your application is already using an Active Job backend, you will need to install GoodJob to enqueue and perform newly created jobs _and_ finish performing pre-existing jobs on the previous backend.

 1. Enqueue newly created jobs on GoodJob either entirely by setting `ActiveJob::Base.queue_adapter = :good_job` or progressively via individual job classes: